Umbragloom/website/content/posts/tutorials/Website.md

 # Check it out!
 ---

-So after youve set up your website, chose a theme that you enjoy (or made your own), and posted your first piece of content you can start the hugo server and view the local copy of your website in any browser!
+So after you've set up your website, chosen a theme that you enjoy (or made your own), and posted your first piece of content you can start the hugo server and view the local copy of your website in any browser!
 Type the following into your command line: